mooniak/yaldevi-font/README.md

 - See `/sources/sfd` contains source `.sfd` files which opens in [FontForge](http://fontforge.github.io/en-US/).
 These files are under active developemnt.
 -  See `/sources/glyphs` contains source `.glyphs` files which opens in [Glyphs](https://glyphsapp.com/).
 These files are under active developemnt.

+## How to contribute

+This project is a Libre/Open project.
+There are many different ways you can help us.

+- Share, copy and spread the fonts, tell your friends.
+- Help us test fonts and report any issues you see in fonts.
+- There are small things in the design that
+- If you are interested in designing type, you can help us add more glyphs and language support.
+- Get in touch if you would like specific features implemented.

 ## How To Build